 Slow Indexes, Part II

-The previous section explained how to gain additional benefits from an existing index by changing its column order.
-But the example considered two statements only.
+The previous section explained how to gain additional benefits from an existing index by changing its column order, but the example considered only two SQL statements.
 Changing an index, however, may affect all queries on the indexed table.
 This section explains the way databases pick an index and demonstrates the possible side effects when changing existing indexes.

-The adopted EMPLOYEE_PK index improves performance of all queries that search by subsidiary only.
-It is, however, usable for all queries that search by SUBSIDIARY_ID—no matter if there are any other search criteria.
-That means, the index becomes usable for queries that used to use another index with another part of the where clause.
-In that case, if there are multiple access path available, it is the optimizers job to find the best.
+The adopted EMPLOYEES_PK index improves the performance of all queries that search by subsidiary only.
+It is however usable for all queries that search by SUBSIDIARY_ID—regardless of whether there are any additional search criteria.
+That means the index becomes usable for queries that used to use another index with another part of the where clause.
+In that case, if there are multiple access paths available it is the optimizer’s job to choose the best one.

 The Query Optimizer

 The query optimizer, or query planner, is the database component that transforms an SQL statement into an execution plan.
 This process is also called compiling or parsing.
-There are two different optimizer types.
+There are two distinct optimizer types.

-Cost Based Optimizers (CBO) generate many execution plan variations and calculates a cost value for each one.
-The operations in use and the estimated row numbers are the basis for the cost value calculation.
-The cost value finally serves as benchmark pick the “best” execution plan.
+Cost-based optimizers (CBO) generate many execution plan variations and calculate a cost value for each plan.
+The cost calculation is based on the operations in use and the estimated row numbers.
+In the end the cost value serves as the benchmark for picking the “best” execution plan.

-Rule Based Optimizers (RBO) generate the execution plan by a hard-coded rule set and are therefore less flexible.
-Rule based Optimizers are hardly used today.
+Rule-based optimizers (RBO) generate the execution plan using a hard-coded rule set.
+Rule based optimizers are less flexible and are seldom used today.

 Changing an index might have unpleasant side effects as well.
-In our example, it is the internal telephone directory application that has become very slow.
-The first analysis reveals that the following query takes up to a minute:
+In our example, it is the internal telephone directory application that has become very slow since the merger.
+The first analysis identified the following query as the cause for the slowdown:

 SELECT first_name, last_name, subsidiary_id, phone_number